Call, text or email: (832) 265-4215

 Our global economy can make it difficult for companies to create a sense of community.
 Again, video provides the solution.
 Both live-streaming and produced video can bring together management teams in remote locations or suppliers from around the globe to share best practices.

 3. Let Your Video Serve As a Community Hub

 Since the quality of any company is only as good as the quality of its employees, it makes sense to use the same powerful tool – video – to cast a wide net for hiring.
 A properly placed recruitment video will extend your reach and increase the pool of candidates from which you will be able to choose.
 By clearly and unambiguously showcasing your unique corporate climate, the nature of your business, and your essential expectations, you greatly increase the likelihood and efficiency of finding a proper fit.

 2. Enhance Your Recruitment Efforts

 It is an undisputed fact that video has become a powerful – if not indispensable – marketing tool.
-A study by A.C.
-Nielsen reported that in 2012, people in the U.S. watched more than 21 billion videos online.
+A recent study by A.C.
+Nielsen reported that people in the U.S. watched more than 21 billion videos online annually.
 Other statistics indicate that consumers are up to 85% more likely to purchase a good or service after viewing an explainer video.
 The digital age has certainly brought the persuasive power of video to a wide range of platforms and consumers.
 But the same accessibility and immediacy of video communication should be brought to bear as a valuable means of strengthening your business from within.

 Three Ways You Should Use Video to Strengthen Your Corporate Community